Seahawks add key pieces with Day Two picks in the 2022 NFL draft

 That may have illustrated both the team’s confidence in Lock, in particular — rumblings that Seattle felt he was as good as anyone available in this year’s draft appear to be true — and that this year’s quarterback class is simply not regarded as all that talented.

-After Kenny Pickett, no QB was selected until Desmond Ridder of Cincinnati at 74 to Atlanta, two picks after the Seahawks selected Lucas.
+After Kenny Pickett going number 20 to the Steelers on Thursday, no QB was selected until Desmond Ridder of Cincinnati at 74 to Atlanta, two picks after the Seahawks selected Lucas.
 Only two other QBs went — Malik Willis of Liberty at 86 to the Titans and Matt Corral of Ole Miss to Carolina at 94.

-While the picks of Cross and Lucas filled an obvious need at tackle with Seattle having not re-signed either of last year’s starters — left tackle Duane Brown and right tackle Brandon Shell — the selection of Walker is also a hedge against the health of Chris Carson and insurance behind Rashaad Penny.
+While the picks of Cross and Lucas filled an obvious need at tackle with Seattle having not re-signed either of last year’s starters — left tackle Duane Brown and right tackle Brandon Shell — the selection of Walker may fill a need in large part by serving as a hedge against the health of Chris Carson and insurance behind Rashaad Penny.

 Seattle re-signed Penny to a one-year deal worth up to $5.75 million in March after he erupted in the final six games of the 2021 season to finish with 749 yards on the season and a 6.29 per-carry average that led the NFL.